So how much does it cost to repair a boiler? And is boiler insurance worth a look?

 Taking the insurance option

-In other words, it’s not cheap.
-If you can’t afford to pay out a lump sum for a repair, it might be worth thinking about arranging insurance for your boiler.
+Boiler repairs are not cheap.
+So if you can’t afford to pay out a lump sum for a repair, it might be worth thinking about arranging insurance for your boiler.

 Premiums start from as little as £5 a month, which can include unlimited call outs and claims during the term of the policy.